autowarefoundation/autoware.universe/perception/autoware_traffic_light_multi_camera_fusion/README.md

 The fusion method is below.

-1. Use the results of the new timestamp
+1. Use the results of the new timestamp if the results are from the same sensor
 2. Use the results that are not `elements.size() == 1 && color == UNKNOWN && shape == UNKNOWN`
 3. Use the results that each vertex of ROI is not at the edge of the image
 4. Use the results of high confidence